jealepive/MachineLearning/README.md

 # MachineLearning
-Machine Learning Projects and Useful information
+MML Projects and useful information about it!